Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-\textbf{Physical safety.} Since online sex work generally is done in isolation (with the exception of creating partnered content or employing a camera-person), the physical risks of in-person sex work (sexual assault, rape, murder, etc.~\cite{mcdonald2021s,sanders2018internet, gill2012violence, monto2004female, kinnell2013violence}) are eliminated: \begin{quote} ``I don't have to worry about getting mugged or raped, which is a concern, and I was always very careful about it but there was always that worry at the back of my mind.''
-(P21) \end{quote}
+Since online sex work generally is done in isolation (with the exception of creating partnered content or employing a camera-person), the physical risks of in-person sex work (sexual assault, rape, murder, etc.~\cite{mcdonald2021s,sanders2018internet, gill2012violence, monto2004female, kinnell2013violence}) are eliminated.
+As P21 explains, with online work ``I don't have to worry about getting mugged or raped,'' with in person work, `` I was always very careful about it but there was always that worry at the back of my mind.''

 This risk was exacerbated during the pandemic, because client numbers dropped drastically~\cite{azam2021covid} as physical lockdowns prevented movement of people either across borders, to their normal workplaces or even from leaving the house.
-As a result, the clients who requested in-person appointments were lower-quality and posed more physical threat to workers: \begin{quote} ``There was a lot of new customers and it was a lot more boundary pushing and stuff because I think they... already people can boundary push because they think we're doing something illegal so we're not going to go to the police and tell on them but the lockdown restrictions added another layer to that where they thought we were also doing something wrong them meeting people illegally.
-So that made them even more boundary pushing so it was like... during the pandemic I had a lot more violent or a lot more unpredictable [clients]...''
-(P9) \end{quote} Further, even in places where sex work was previously regulated or legalized, sex work was temporarily criminalized during the pandemic either by law or de facto by restriction of movement injunctions, thereby making previous legal work illegal, and any sex workers continuing or trying to do in-person work became vulnerable or visible to police: \begin{quote} ``Because in [European capital] it would've been illegal and some people were talking about police and stuff I guess I approached [doing in-person work] more cautiously.
-Just felt a little bit more... in the lockdown I did see one client a few times and then that...
-I felt very concerned going to work and everything to see him.''
-(P27) \end{quote}
+As a result, the clients who requested in-person appointments were lower-quality and posed more physical threat to workers.
+As one worker explained, with in-person work, especially in criminalized contexts, \begin{quote} `` already people can boundary push because they think we're doing something illegal so we're not going to go to the police and tell on them but the lockdown restrictions added another layer to that where they thought we were also doing something wrong [by] meeting people ... during the pandemic I had a lot more violent or...unpredictable [clients]...''
+(P9) \end{quote} Further, even in places where sex work was previously regulated or legalized, sex work was temporarily criminalized during the pandemic either by law or de facto by restriction of movement injunctions, thereby making previous legal work illegal, and any sex workers continuing or trying to do in-person work became vulnerable or visible to police.